-These awards invest in students who are curious learners and deep thinkers, interested in engaging with people and issues of the world.
-The scholarship is intended to assist students primarily with tuition, although in some cases small awards to assist with the program fee are available.
-For semester and summer undergraduate students on any TCU Semester, TCU Summer or TCU Partner Program.
+These awards invest in students who are curious learners who wish to engage with people and issues of the world.
+The scholarship is intended to assist with the tuition and/or program fee.

-Other Requirements: Program must be credit-bearing and approved by the Center for International Studies.
-Students must be TCU undergraduate, degree-seeking students with a minimum 2.8 GPA.
+Eligibility Requirements: Program must be credit-bearing and approved by the Center for International Studies.
+Students must be TCU undergraduate, degree-seeking students.
+Priority given to students with a minimum 2.8 GPA.

 Award: $1,500 – $3,500

 - Spring & Winter Programs: